 While a granite countertop will withstand hot cookware, it is smart to allow pots and pans to cool before placing them on the surface.
 When heat is applied to a cold surface, the rapid shift in molecules can cause cracks, and over time may compromise your counter’s integrity.

-Always check with your fabricator in order to avoid damaging the granite.
+Always check with your fabricator to avoid damaging the granite.
 To be on the safe side, consider using trivets and hot pads to absorb heat, prevent stains and protect your investment.